PlaythingBlog/plaything.core/README.rst

 A ``collection`` is a special way of automatically organizing posts based on date, type, creator or whatever.
 You can even treat each collection as if it were a separate microblog.
-For the more discriminating you may prefer "physically" grouping your posts into their own locations.
+For the more discriminating you may prefer "physically" group specific posts into their own ``folder`` based on your intended purpose.

 Multiuser
 ````````````